 Shows can also be used for research as well as marketing.
-Lisa Walford, founder of infant car seat solution Baby Safe, signed up to exhibit at three Baby Shows in 2015.
+Lisa Walford, founder of infant car seat solution Baby Safe, signed up to exhibit at three Baby Shows during the year.

 Taking to her stand in February at London ExCeL, Lisa arrived with leaflets and survey questions for consumers visiting the show, learning a great deal about what people really needed and wanted out of their car seat.
 Through the research she would further develop her idea and in May at the NEC Show Lisa arrived with her first prototype.

 ‘After exhibiting at The Baby Show three times I realised there was nothing like this on the market and I knew then this was my opportunity to make a difference in the parenting world.

 The Show allowed me to listen to impartial views and critique and we already have people signed up to our pre-sale interest list.
 The experience was so important for me to gain valuable market research and work out exactly what consumers needed; the response was overwhelming and I couldn’t have got to this stage without them!’

 Neil Westwood, of Magic Whiteboard, goes to 7-9 exhibitions a year, finding them a good way of engaging with customers.
 ‘They are good for meeting new customers, for maintaining relationships with existing customers, testing what customers think of new products, and selling products,’ he adds.